QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/snmp.md

 The **Management Information Base (MIB)** 📂 is a component used to store information about network devices.
 This is a tree-like structure with each node called an **object** 📰 and carrying information such as:

+* 🔑 at least one Object Identifier (OID)
 * ✈️ the number of packet that transited by this node
 * 💦 the CPU utilization of a server
 * ...

-A **agent** 👮 is a module that runs on a network device and read/store information about the device inside the MIB.
+A **agent** 👮 is a module that runs on a network device and read/store information about the device inside the MIB. ⚠️ There is no data in the MIB, only definition of the types of objects and their location.
 </div><div>

 The **SNMP manager** 👑 is a software that retrieves data from the MIB by asking the agent associated with each device.
 It runs on a network management system (NMS).

 The SNMP manager can also send instructions to the agent to set or change the values of objects.
 The agent will update its associated device to match the instruction.

-Agents can send messages also known as "traps" without being request, for instance, when a problem is detected 🔥.
+Agents can send messages also known as "traps" without being requested, for instance, when a problem is detected 🔥.
 </div></div>

 <hr class="sep-both">